ChenHoy/DROID-Splat/README.md

   </a>
 </p>

+<p align="center"> SotA results for monocular video by integrating depth of an unknown scale! </p>

 ## :clapper: Introduction
 This is a deep-learning-based dense visual SLAM framework that achieves **real-time global optimization of poses and 3D reconstruction**.
 - SotA Tracking from [DROID-SLAM](https://github.com/princeton-vl/DROID-SLAM)